 - a.
 Positive Rooting Only: Players, coaches, and spectators shall root FOR their team, NOT against the other team.
 Prohibited are verbal actions that confuse or distract any player, such as trash talk, negative chanting, coaches or spectators yelling "I got it" when a fly ball is hit, or distracting sounds or actions of players, coaches or spectators of an opposing team during a pitcher's motion.
 It shall be the responsibility of the head coach to control his/her spectators. - i.
 At the request of any head coach to the umpire or the umpire on his own, the umpire shall instruct such behavior to cease immediately.
 During that game, the umpire shall - (A) warn the offender(s) for the first such offense; - (B) eject the offender(s) for the second such offense; and - (C) end the game for the third such offense by any player on that team. - ii.
 The PPBA shall determine whether to grant a win to the non-offending team.
 If at any time the offending action was during a play, the umpire is also empowered to allow the interference rule to be applied.
 In addition, it shall be assumed that the play (other than a double or triple play) in the judgment of the umpire would have been made. - b.
 Physical and Verbal Threats Prohibited: Any official, coach, parent, player, spectator or other participant who: (1) engages in verbal or physical threats or abuse aimed at any official, coach, parent, player, spectator or other participant; or (2) initiates physical contact with any official, coach, parent, player, spectator or other participant during, at, immediately before or following, or otherwise in connection with a PPBA game or event shall be subject to being banned from any future PPBA game or event including coaching for or playing on any team participating in PPBA games or events.
 Such ban, in the sole discretion of the PPBA Board, may be temporary or permanent and subject to such other and additional conditions as may be imposed by the PPBA Board, including but not limited to, banning family members of the offending person from PPBA games and events. - c.
 Temporary Ban Pending Final Action: The PPBA shall have the right to review any conduct that violates this section 4 and assess any penalty it deems appropriate.
 The President or Vice President of the PPBA or any individual or group of individuals duly appointed by the President of the PPBA may temporarily ban any official, coach, parent, player, spectator or other participant accused of engaging in the above prohibited conduct from all PPBA games and events including coaching for or playing on any team participating in PPBA games or events.
 Such ban shall remain in effect until the next meeting of the PPBA Board. - d.
-City Laws Apply: The Administrative Code of New York City Sections 4-209 and 18-150 (regarding AED availability and Training), and Title 10, Chapter 1, and the PPBA Code of Conduct (Section E) apply to all participants and teams.
+NYC Administrative Code (Title 10, Chapter 1 in Appendix 1) and PPBA Code of Conduct (Section E) Apply.
+Both apply to proper conduct by all involved.